How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 If you use pay-per-click ads, you can quickly calculate how much cost you will have per potential customer.
 So, you slowly build your product and connect different dots related to marketing and sales.

-✋ Warning
+đźš« Warning

-Validate business ideas through in-person interviews.
+Validate your ideas through in-person interviews (customer validation interviews).

-The second test you will need to implement at this stage is to interview your customers.
-But, the interview will be talking with them face to face.
-Your goal with such an interview is to check if your potential customer will buy such a solution.
+With such an interview, your goal is to collect qualitative data and check if your potential customer will buy such a solution.
 In many cases, they will not tell you directly that they will not buy from you or don’t want your solution.
-So, your job will be to analyze their non-verbal communication while you explain to them your product/service concept.
+So, your job will be to analyze their non-verbal communication while you explain your product/service concept to them.

 The answers you can get from such an interview can be: